Support Group Descriptions

 Living with Metastatic Cancer

-Marcia Lewin-Berlin, LICSW, an experienced group social worker facilitates this group for women and men who have any type of metastatic cancer.
-The group meets twice per month and focuses on issues re: living with metastatic cancer and all the related treatments, changes in lifestyle and relationships, learning to ask for help and fears about disability, pain and end of life care.
+Brianne Carter, LICSW, and Christine Zinke, LICSW, facilitate these groups for women and men who have any type of metastatic cancer.
+There are two groups that meet twice per month and focus on issues regarding living with metastatic cancer and all the related treatments, changes in lifestyle and relationships, learning to ask for help, and fears about disability, pain, and end-of-life care.
 Living in the present, enjoying life as it is now and humor are also important themes in the group.
-Groups are offered in the morning and afternoon.

-Brianne Carter, LICSW, and Marcia Lewin-Berlin, LICSW, facilitate these support groups for women and men who have completed their active treatment for any type of cancer.
-The daytime group meets twice a month and the evening group meets once a month and focuses on issues re: cancer rehabilitation, influx of emotions, shifts in identity, intersecting factors (financial, work, relationships), management of anxiety, and making meaning of cancer in their lives.
+Brianne Carter, LICSW, and Christine Zinke, LICSW, facilitate these support groups for women and men who have completed their active treatment for any type of cancer.
+There are two groups, Wednesday afternoons and Tuesday evenings.
+Both groups meet twice per month and focus on issues regarding cancer rehabilitation, the influx of emotions, shifts in identity, intersecting factors (financial, work, relationships), management of anxiety, and making meaning of cancer in their lives.

 Erin Raber, MA, MT-BC, facilitates this support group for women and men who are in any stage of cancer treatment.
 The group meets twice per month and focuses on issues of new diagnosis and treatment including navigating the medical and health care systems, filtering information, adjusting to identity changes, management of side effects, developing coping skills, and building a network of supports.

 Brianne Carter, LICSW, facilitates this support group for adults with any cancer type who are under the age of 45.
-The group meets twice per month and focuses on the many physical and psychological challenges young adults face including: body image, fatigue, fertility, chemo brain, coping with fear of recurrence, sexual desire/intimacy, managing relationships including children and partners, strength building and support systems.
+The group meets twice per month and focuses on the many physical and psychological challenges young adults face including body image, fatigue, fertility, chemo brain, coping with the fear of recurrence, sexual desire/intimacy, managing relationships including children and partners, strength building, and support systems.
 Sharing resources and building coping skills are significant aspects of this group.